What Is Software Validation?

 The system Functional Specification (FS) document should be written by the supplier and approved by the client.
 The FS will be the basis for system testing during the Operational Qualification stage.
 Before initiating validation activity, it is very important to identify whether the system type is a closed or an open system.

-Prior to execution of the system IQ (Installation Qualification) and OQ (Operational Qualification), it is recommended to test and verify the system in the production environment or in the intended environment where the system will be routinely used.
+Prior to the execution of the system IQ (Installation Qualification) and OQ (Operational Qualification), it is recommended to test and verify the system in the production environment or in the intended environment where the system will be routinely used.

 FDA Compliant Computerized System